 The Company employs securities lending and borrowing primarily to facilitate the securities settlement process.
 These arrangements are typically short term in nature, with interest being received when cash is delivered and interest being paid when cash is received.
 These transactions are fully collateralized and are subject to daily margin calls for any deficiency between the market value of the security given and the amount of collateral received.
 These transactions are collateralized by either cash or securities, including government treasury bills and government bonds, and are reflected within accounts receivable and accounts payable.
 Interest earned on cash collateral is based on a floating rate.
-At March 31, 2017, the floating rates ranged from 0.00% to 0.25% [March 31, 2016 - 0.00% to 0.
-25%].
+At March 31, 2017, the floating rates ranged from 0.00% to 0.25% [March 31, 2016 - 0.00% to 0.25%].

-Ca ash Securities

-Loaned or Borrowed or Loaned or Borrowed or

-delivered as received as delivered as received as

-collateral collateral collateral collateral

-March 31, 2017 \$ 182,474 \$ 41,098 \$ 43,252 \$ 233,811

-March 31, 2016 118,897 26,586 27,347 159,616
+Ca ish Securities Loaned or delivered as collateral Borrowed or received as collateral Loaned or delivered as collateral Borrowed or received as collateral March 31, 2017 \$ 182,474 \$ 41,098 \$ 43,252 \$ 233,811 March 31, 2016 118,897 26,586 27,347 159,616